DataFire/Integrations/integrations/generated/google_cloudkms/README.md

 ### CryptoKey
 * CryptoKey `object`: A CryptoKey represents a logical key that can be used for cryptographic
   * createTime `string`: Output only.
 The time at which this CryptoKey was created.
-  * labels `object`: Labels with user defined metadata.
+  * labels `object`: Labels with user-defined metadata.
+For more information, see
   * name `string`: Output only.
 The resource name for this CryptoKey in the format
   * nextRotationTime `string`: At next_rotation_time, the Key Management Service will automatically:
   * primary [CryptoKeyVersion](#cryptokeyversion)